johnfmorton/Pic-Puller-for-Instagram-LITE---Craft/README.md

 This is still BETA software.

-I've got an updated version in testing current for the full (i.e. paid) version of Pic Puller for Craft.
+I've got an updated version in testing currently for the full (i.e. paid) version of Pic Puller for Craft.
 It includes a fieldtype which allows authorized users to browse from the Instagram feed.
 It also has a tag search built into the fieldtype.
 It is compatible with a Matrix field type as well.
+It's getting very positive feedback from beta testers.

 Cheers.